ErnieTech101/py360/readme.md

 <img width="2816" height="1536" alt="Gemini_Generated_Image_seeeopseeeopseee" src="https://github.com/user-attachments/assets/949e2f9a-2df5-46a4-8297-8c8b3d8eff95" />

 ### PY/360 is a Python-based simulation of the IBM S/360 MVSj mainframe environment for Windows 10/11.
 It is not an emulator — it does not run real mainframe code or require mainframe software licenses.
-Instead, PY/360 recreates the **look, feel, and workflow** of interacting with an IBM MVSj system, making mainframe concepts accessible to anyone curious enough to try it.
+Instead, PY/360 recreates the **look, feel, and workflow** of interacting with an IBM *MVSj system, making mainframe concepts accessible to anyone curious enough to try it.

+__What is MVSj?
 ---

 ## Introduction